Cloud Storage vs. Cloud Backup – When Natural Disaster Strikes

-Of course, I am trying to cover as much ground as I could here.
+Of course, I am trying to cover as much ground as I could.
 While I did both but I do honestly think it is not a necessity.

-Pick the one that you are comfortable and best suits your business model.
+Pick the one that you are comfortable with and best suits your business model.

 Saving The Best for Last

-In most of the cases, cloud storage seems like a more reliable method which you had more control over automated backing up.
+In most cases, cloud storage seems like a more reliable method by which you had more control over automated backing up.